What an MLP Knows, When It's a Kernel

 The two parameters of a kernel unit

-Each unit in a kernel layer has two parameters, and they play different roles.
+So what does gradient descent actually get to move in such a layer?
+Each unit exposes two parameters, and they do separable work.
 The first is the prototype WuRn\mathbf{W}_u \in \mathbb{R}^n.
-It is a point in input space — formally the location of a kernel section K(,Wu)K(\cdot, \mathbf{W}_u), which is a single function in the RKHS associated to the kernel KK.
+It is a point in input space, formally the location of a kernel section K(,Wu)K(\cdot, \mathbf{W}_u), which is a single function in the RKHS associated to the kernel KK.
 The unit’s response to an input x\mathbf{x} is a measurement against that section: how close, in the kernel’s geometry, is x\mathbf{x} to Wu\mathbf{W}_u.
-Selecting a neuron, in this layer, means evaluating K(x,Wu)K(\mathbf{x}, \mathbf{W}_u) — the prototype’s RKHS section sampled at the input.
+Selecting a neuron, in this layer, means evaluating K(x,Wu)K(\mathbf{x}, \mathbf{W}_u), the prototype’s RKHS section sampled at the input.

 The second parameter is the readout coefficient αuR\alpha_u \in \mathbb{R}.
 It is not a similarity score.
 It is the weight the layer places on the prototype’s contribution to the layer’s output.
 Positive αu\alpha_u means “this prototype pushes the output up when its kernel fires”; negative αu\alpha_u means “this prototype pushes the output down.”
 Magnitude is how loudly.
 With mm units, the layer computes a finite kernel expansion in the RKHS,